-How Much Money Do Boston Baptist College Graduates Make?students who graduate with a bachelor's degree from Boston Baptist College make about $33,600 a year during their first few years of employment after graduation.
+How Much Money Do Boston Baptist College Graduates Make?students who graduate from Boston Baptist College with a bachelor's degree go on to jobs where they make an average salary of $33,600 in their early years.
 This is about 16% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Boston Baptist College